cykurtz/mpuz/README.md

+I first encountered this game in emacs years ago.
 Imagine a long multiplication.
 You are multiplying a three digit number and a two tigit number.
 It will look like this:

         1 2 3